 You want to repay your debts, but the amount is so high that almost all your money goes toward paying interest on those debts.
 Is your situation so serious that you’re trying to decide whether to continue paying or to declare personal bankruptcy?

 A consumer proposal is an offer you make to your creditors to settle your debts.
-Creditors are the people you owe money to.

 - repay your debts over a longer or shorter period of time, depending on your situation

 If the offer is accepted, it becomes the repayment agreement with your creditors.
 The agreement must be carried out over no more than five years.

 If the offer is refused, you’ll have to repay your debts on the conditions agreed to with each creditor before the proposal or choose another solution to your debt problems.
 In some situations, you can also make changes to your proposal and submit it again to you creditors.

 To make a consumer proposal, the total of your debts cannot be more than $250,000.
 The amount of a mortgage loan on your main residence is not included in this amount.

 You must also be either bankrupt or insolvent.
 Being insolvent means that you meet all of these conditions: